 New Play Development

 At Woolly Mammoth, we launch bold new theatrical ideas with the highest possible production values and a deeply engaged audience.
-We stand out as one of America’s few major theaters with a subscription season exclusively devoted to new work.
+We stand out as one of America’s few major theatres with a subscription season exclusively devoted to new work.
 Over the last thirty-nine years we have experimented with many different approaches, responded to feedback from dozens of playwrights and directors, and both absorbed and led important changes in the field.

-The resources we currently devote to new play development include a company of artists that includes playwrights, directors, designers, and actors; a dramaturgical staff that works closely with our connectivity department to build research partnerships with federal and local experts; and a beautiful 265-seat theater in the heart of the nation’s capital.
-Unlike the cramped storefronts in which risky new work typically premieres, our theater provides state-of-the-art technology and a soaring space that challenges artists to imagine events of the highest theatricality.
-Above all, Woolly Mammoth offers artists a youthful, open-minded audience that has embraced our unique mission to push the form and content of American theater in brave new directions.
+The resources we currently devote to new play development include a company of artists that includes playwrights, directors, designers, and actors; a dramaturgical staff that works closely with our connectivity department to build research partnerships with federal and local experts; and a beautiful 265-seat theatre in the heart of the nation’s capital.
+Unlike the cramped storefronts in which risky new work typically premieres, our theatre provides state-of-the-art technology and a soaring space that challenges artists to imagine events of the highest theatricality.
+Above all, Woolly Mammoth offers artists a youthful, open-minded audience that has embraced our unique mission to push the form and content of American theatre in brave new directions.

 World Premieres and Commissions

 World premieres make up a significant percentage of the plays we produce; the remainder generally consists of plays receiving their second or third productions, giving playwrights and generative artists a further opportunity to hone their work.